Free Heavy Equipment Appraisal quote from a

 Appraisal depreciation is different than the accountancy term “depreciation” and consists of functional and economic obsolescence and physical deterioration.

-The cost equipment valuation approach is best applied when dealing with unique property and there don’t exist many sales of the same subject property (thus, unable to apply the sales comparison approach).
+This approach is best applied when dealing with unique property and there don’t exist many sales of the same subject property (thus, unable to apply the sales comparison approach).

 Income Equipment Valuation Approach